den01-python-programming/exercise-3-14-print-in-range/README.md

 # Exercise 3.14 Print in range

-Create the method `def print_numbers_in_range(numbers, lowerLimit, upperLimit)` in the exercise template.
-The method prints the numbers in the given list whose values are in the range [lowerLimit, upperLimit].
+Create the method `def print_numbers_in_range(numbers, lower_limit, upper_limit)` in the exercise template.
+The method prints the numbers in the given list whose values are in the range [lower_limit, upper_limit].
 A few examples of using the method are supplied below.

 ```python
 numbers = []